Sunday, June 7, 2020

 *Note: Farnleigh is misspelled as Farleigh on the back cover blurb synopsis.

-Paul Clark Tankersley produced the cover art on this 1988 Avenel Books hardcover omnibus edition, which reprinted four Dr. Fell's mysteries, including The Crooked Hinge.
+Paul Clark Tankersley produced the cover art on this 1988 Avenel Books hardback omnibus edition, which reprinted four Dr. Fell's mysteries, including The Crooked Hinge.
 He also produced about a dozen other Carr paperback covers for Zebra during an impressive 1980's run of John Dickson Carr reprints (these included reprints published under Carr's pseudonym Carter Dickson).

 "Life is close to idyllic for Sir John Farnleigh and his new bride on their country estate until Patrick Gore turns up one day to claim the title and estate for his own.
 The Crooked Hinge is a dark drama of confused identities and bizarre practices in which Dr. Fell reveals nerves of steel and more than just a passing knowledge of witchcraft."